 Restaurant Equipment Trends

-With open kitchens and front-of-house prep becoming more popular, you'll see a lot of visually appealing equipment showing up.
+Now that open kitchen concepts and front-of-house prep have become commonplace, you'll see a lot of visually appealing equipment showing up.
 This includes ovens and fryers in bright colors as well as sleek touchscreens replacing knobs and buttons.

 Since restaurant kitchen space is always at a premium, more and more places will be adopting equipment that can perform multiple functions.
 This includes combi and rapid cook ovens, which combine multiple cooking methods to prepare different types of food.